Everything You Need To Know About Road Signs in Iceland

 A blue sign with an image of a camera may have the word "Löggæslumyndavél" underneath, which means "traffic enforcement camera" in English.

-A yellow, red and blue sign in Iceland with black writing and the word "stans", informing drivers to stop.If you see the word "Snúningsrými," it translates to "rotational space."
+A yellow, red, and blue sign in Iceland with black writing and the word "STANS" informs drivers to stop.If you see the word "Snúningsrými," it translates to "rotational space."
 You might notice this word accompanied by an image of a truck and white around it.
 This sign shows that large vehicles may turn around in this area, with the white shape indicating whether the turning space is on the left or right.

-A blue sign with white writing saying "ut" in Icelandic, meaning "out" in English, and showing drivers which direction to go.
+A blue sign with white writing saying "UT" in Icelandic, meaning "out" in English shows drivers which direction to go.

 Service Signs

-An Icelandic road sign with a blue border, white background, and a yellow and black badge in the middle, indicating a police station.You might observe a range of general service signs on Icelandic roads.
+An Icelandic road sign with a white background, blue border, and a yellow-and-black badge in the center indicates a police station.You might observe a range of general service signs on Icelandic roads.
 Examples include accommodation signs for hotels, campsites, caravan parks, or rental cabins.

-A blue square sign with a white background and black image showing a campsite in Iceland.Signs for recreational facilities include swimming pools, horse tracks, sports fields, ski lifts, river rafting, and more.
+A blue square sign with a white background and a black image showing a campsite in Iceland indicates a designated camping area.Signs for recreational facilities include swimming pools, horse tracks, sports fields, ski lifts, river rafting, and more.

-A blue and white square service sign with a black image of a person in water, indicating a swimming pool.You'll also find signs for useful everyday amenities, such as supermarkets — where you can buy groceries — food kiosks, banks, and ATMs.
+A blue and white square service sign with a black image of a person in water indicates the presence of a swimming pool.You'll also find signs for useful everyday amenities, such as supermarkets—where you can buy groceries—food kiosks, banks, and ATMs.
 If you're planning to visit an Icelandic bakery, look for a blue and white sign with a black pretzel in the middle.

-A blue and white square road sign in Iceland with a black image of a pretzel, indicating a bakery.
+A blue and white square road sign in Iceland with a black image of a pretzel indicates a bakery.

 Traffic Lights in Iceland